mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --threads

-    Use multiple threads for cross-server copy (default = 1).
+    Use multiple threads for cross-server copy.
+The default is 1.

 .. option:: --verbose, -v